Hakesh/p2-gaming-quiz/README.md

 - GitHub - To save and store the files.

+- Visual Studio Code on Gitpod - My choice of IDE

 - Google Fonts - To find and import fonts used for the website.

 - Microsoft Edge Developer Tools - To troubleshoot, test features see and solve responsiveness, also to try get an understand why or how things were working, especially logging things to the console to see if things are doing or working the way they should.